 Ballynahinch Castle, Connemara

 With a rich history dating back to the end of the 18th century, Ballynahinch Castle has been rated as one of the finest luxury castle hotels in Ireland.
-The castle has a rich history; inhabited over the years by the pirate queen Grace O’Malley, the famous criketer Ranji, and author Margaret Atwood.
+It was voted the #1 Ireland Luxury hotel by Conde Naste readers and has been awarded the best breakfast in Ireland 2017 by Georgina Campbell.
+This Irish castle hotel has a rich history and has been inhabited over the years by the pirate queen Grace O’Malley, the famous cricketer Ranji, and author Margaret Atwood.
 Set in a private estate with over 450 acres of woodland with a backdrop of the Twelve Bens, Ballynahinch Castle is the perfect spot for visitors looking to experience the beauty of Connemara.
-Book at stay at Ballynahinch Castle

 Clontarf Castle Hotel, Dublin

 The original Clontarf Castle dates back to 1172.
-While the building currently occupying the title is significantly more modern (built in 1837), the area has seen a lot of Irish history.
-From Templar Knights to the Irish Rebellion to the Cromweillian conquest and more, the area has played an important role in Ireland’s past.
-The property opened to the public in 1997 as a luxury Irish castle hotel only 15 minutes from Dublin.
-Book a stay at Clontarf Castle.
+While the building currently occupying the title is significantly more modern (built in 1837), the area has seen a lot of Irish history: from Templar Knights to the Irish Rebellion to the Cromwellian conquest and more, the area surrounding Clontarf Castle has played an important role in Ireland’s past.

 Cabra Castle Hotel, Cavan